Home » Uncategorized » Ramos Gin Fizz Recipe: Light, Creamy & Citrusy

 I’m sure the citrusy, light, but creamy Ramos Gin Fizzes are enjoyed other times of the day as well, but in my mind, it will forever be a ‘Brunch cocktail’.

 So, let’s digress (again) and dive into a little Ramos Gin Fizz history.
 Henry Ramos invented the drink in 1888 when he owned the Imperial Cabinet Saloon in New Orleans.
 Although a bar owner, Ramos also preached temperance to his patrons.
-Clearly, this drink was invented well before blenders, so called for shaking the ingredients (without ice) for a full 12 minutes to get the frothy foam that is characteristic of the drink.
-Purists today still shake the ingredients…the Sazerac Bar in the Roosevelt Hotel in New Orleans (who owns the trademark for the drink) claims that they shake 50 times.
+Clearly, this drink was invented well before blenders, so it was shaken (without ice) for a full 12 minutes to achieve the frothy foam that is characteristic of the drink.
+Purists today still shake the ingredients… the Sazerac Bar in the Roosevelt Hotel in New Orleans (which owns the trademark for the drink) claims that they shake 50 times.

 ramos gin fizz with vanilla tea cakes